 Why Does Store Bought Bread Keep Better Than Bread Machine Bread?

-That’s easy.
-One of the reasons that you love you bread maker — the fact that you can control exactly what ingredients go into your loaves — is why they don’t stay fresh for long.
+One of the reasons that you love your bread maker — the fact that you can control exactly what ingredients go into your loaves — is why they don’t stay fresh for long.

 Whereas commercial stores will add all manner of preservatives to their bread, you’re unlikely to be adding anything other than real ingredients when you’re baking at home.